NBA Rumors: Caris LeVert Could Be Hawks’ ‘Best Potentially Available Option’ On Trade Market This Summer

-Since entering the league, Atlanta Hawks point guard Trae Young continues to prove that he deserves to be selected as the No. 5 overall pick in the 2020 NBA Draft.
-From being a frontrunner to win the Rookie of the Year award, Young already earned his first NBA All-Star recognition in just his second year of playing in the NBA.
+Since entering the league, Atlanta Hawks point guard Trae Young continues to prove that he deserved to be selected as the No. 5 overall pick in the 2018 NBA Draft.
+From being a frontrunner to win the Rookie of the Year award, Young earned his first All-Star recognition in just his second year of playing in the league.
 Unfortunately, Young’s explosive performance almost every night was clearly not enough to bring the Hawks back to playoff contention.

 As of now, the Hawks obviously need to surround Young with more star power in order to become a legitimate threat in the Eastern Conference.
 However, instead of targeting an established veteran, the Hawks might be better off going after another young and promising talent with huge superstar potential who fits the timeline of Young.
 According to Sean Highkin of Bleacher Report, one of the potential trade targets for the Hawks this summer is Caris LeVert of the Brooklyn Nets.